garytaylor/agileproxy/README.md

 code is either a work in progress or not developed yet.
-Even if you are not into writing integration tests for your UI layer and prefer to just write code and test manually (which of course I do not recommend, but some people like working that way), then you can go to the user interface and simply tell the system how you want your fake server to look like -
+Even if you are not into writing integration tests for your UI layer and prefer to just write code and test manually (which of course I do not recommend, but some people like working that way), then you can go to the user interface and simply tell the system what you want your fake server to look like -

 for example :- "When anything requests http://www.bing.com" then return "A fake bing page".